Dunblane massacre: Memorials and tributes

 Two days after the shooting, a vigil and prayer session was held at Dunblane Cathedral which was attended by people of all faiths.
 On Mothering Sunday, on 17 March, Queen Elizabeth II and her daughter Anne, Princess Royal, attended a memorial service at Dunblane Cathedral.

 Seven months after the massacre, in October 1996, the families of the victims organised their own memorial service at Dunblane Cathedral, which more than 600 people attended, including Prince Charles.
 The service was broadcast live on BBC1 and conducted by James Whyte, a former Moderator of the General Assembly of the Church of Scotland.
 Television presenter Lorraine Kelly, who had befriended some of the victims' families whilst reporting on the massacre for GMTV, was a guest speaker at the service.

-In August 1997, two varieties of rose were unveiled and planted as the centrepiece for a roundabout in Dunblane.
-The two roses were developed by Cockers Roses of Aberdeen; the 'Gwen Mayor' rose and 'Innocence' rose, in memory of the children killed.
+In August 1997, two new rose varieties were unveiled and planted as the centrepiece for a roundabout in Dunblane.
+The roses were developed by Cockers Roses of Aberdeen: the 'Gwen Mayor' rose and the 'Innocence' rose, in memory of the children killed.
 A snowdrop cultivar, originally found in a Dunblane garden in the 1970s, was renamed 'Sophie North' in memory of one of the victims of the massacre.